Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Quorn - Lake Gilles had a median income among taxpayers of $47,536.
-The average income stood at $57,543.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Quorn - Lake Gilles SA2 had a median income among taxpayers of $47,536 with an average income of $57,543.
 This is lower than the national average and compares to levels of $46,889 and $56,582 across Rest of SA respectively.
-Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $53,635 (median) and $64,926 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Quorn - Lake Gilles all fall between the 5th and 18th percentiles nationally.
-The earnings profile shows that 29.4% of locals (652 people) are in the $400 - $799 income category, contrasting with the region where the $1,500 - $2,999 bracket leads at 27.5%.
-Housing costs are modest, with 90.4% of income retained, but the total disposable income ranks at just the 11th percentile nationally.
+Based on Wage Price Index growth of 12.83% from financial year ended June 2022 to September 2025, current estimates would be approximately $53,635 (median) and $64,926 (average).
+Census 2021 income data shows household, family and personal incomes in Quorn - Lake Gilles fall between the 5th and 18th percentiles nationally.
+The earnings profile indicates that 29.4% of locals (660 people) earn between $400 and $799 per week, contrasting with the region where the highest earning bracket is $1,500 to $2,999 at 27.5%.
+Housing costs are modest, with 90.4% of income retained after expenses, but total disposable income ranks at just the 10th percentile nationally.

 Frequently Asked Questions - Income